Milleus/nric-concept/README.md

 # nric-concept

-A concept of re-registering National Registration Identity Card (NRIC) for Singapore.
+A concept of re-registration of the National Registration Identity Card (NRIC) for Singapore citizens.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).